birajdar-siddhant/Comparative-Analysis-Project/README.md

 - Product pricing
 - Customer ratings
 - Market share trends

+# How to Use

+- Download the Power BI .pbix file from this repo
+- Open in Power BI Desktop
+- Explore filters and visuals for deeper insights

 # Disclaimer

 This project uses public or sample data and is for educational purposes only.